1907 Detroit Tigers season

 The 1907 Detroit Tigers won the American League pennant with a record of 92–58, but lost to the Chicago Cubs in the 1907 World Series, four games to none (with one tie).
-The season was their 7th since they entered the American League in 1901.
+The season was their seventh since they entered the American League in 1901.

 Offseason

 In March 1907, Detroit manager Hughie Jennings actually offered Ty Cobb to the Cleveland Naps in exchange for Elmer Flick.
 The Naps refused the deal.

 Regular season

 Season summary

 The 1907 season was the first year the Tigers won the American League pennant.
 Their 1907 record of 92–58 was the team's best record to that point.
 Led by Ty Cobb, who led the American League in batting average (Cobb's first batting crown), RBIs, and slugging percentage, and Sam Crawford, who led the league in runs scored and extra base hits, they scored 89 more runs than any other team in the American League and outscored their opponents 694 to 532.
 They finished 1½ games ahead of the A's.

+The Athletics and Detroit Tigers vied for the pennant through the 1907 season.
+The Tigers came into Philadelphia for a three game series on September 27, 1907 in a virtual tie for first-place.
+Detroit took the first game 5-4 to move in front of an official attendance of 17,926, exceeding Columbia Park's capacity.
+Saturday's game was postponed by rain, and Pennsylvania Blue Laws precluded play on Sunday.
+A double-header was scheduled for Monday.
+Detroit's Bill Donovan had pitched a complete game in the Friday game and was slated to start both games of the double-header.